afintel/SI507-HW6/README.md

 <button onclick=handleClick() id="wow-button">Wow</button>
 ```

+This code causes the textboxes to appear because of an event happening - the box being clicked.
+In the second block of code, the button onclick causes the handleClick function to run.
+The handleClick function creates a popup text box with the text "hello" in it.
+Because of the last part of the code in line 73, the text on the button reads "Wow" and when the user clicks it, the event causes the text box.

 * **Knowing what you learned from the previous question, add code/markup to the `jsPracticeLab.html` file *so that* there is a button with the text `Spring Equinox 2019` on it somewhere on the page, and when that button is clicked, a text box containing the text `March 20, 2019` appears.
 (There's no function -- that I am aware of -- to automatically get this info, you've got to type it yourself.)**